cybergarage/puzzledb-go/README.md

  [![Go Reference](https://pkg.go.dev/badge/github.com/cybergarage/puzzledb-go.svg)](https://pkg.go.dev/github.com/cybergarage/puzzledb-go)
 ![](doc/img/logo.png)

+PuzzleDB is a high-performance, distributed, cloud-native, multi-API, multi-model database.

 # Concept

 PuzzleDB is a multi-data model database that handles key-value model, relational model, and document model.
 In addition, PuzzleDB is a multi-API database and is compatible with existing database protocols such as MySQL, Redis, and MongoDB.